polarwinkel/PolarCloud/README.md

 The files in `data` will be shown in your cloud.

+### Dependencies

+On a Debian (Bullseye) the package `python3-flask` and `python3-markdown` will be required.
+On other systems install according packages, i.e. with pip.

 ## Limitations

 There is a tiny limitation for naming your files: Paths starting with `_` are reserved for internal use, and the meta-information is stored in sidecar-files (yaml-format) ending with `.pcsc`.